 Any risk is greatly heightened where balconies and facades are constructed with combustible materials and insulation.
-In June the Government issued a guidance note for owners of residential buildings.
-In short, this note advises that ‘the removal and replacement of any combustible material used in balcony construction is the clearest way to prevent external fire spread from balconies’.
+The Government issued a guidance note for owners of residential buildings which, in short, advises that ‘the removal and replacement of any combustible material used in balcony construction is the clearest way to prevent external fire spread from balconies’.

 The guidance note states that ‘Where there is doubt over the materials used, or risk presented, building owners should seek professional advice from an appropriately qualified and competent professional (i.e. a fire engineer or construction professional with significant knowledge and experience of fire safety)’.

 Unfortunately 2019 saw a number of significant claims that originated on balconies.
 The Zurich Property Major Loss Team has found that in each case it has seen, the presence of timber was either the reason for ignition, or facilitated fire spread.
 These include balconies made of non-combustible materials, like metal, but otherwise decked with wood.
 In addition, properties built of brick and block, but where the outer face of walls have been clad with timber for aesthetic/design purposes.
 In the absence of these features most of these fires would have been far less significant, or simply would not have occurred in the first place.